kent-lopez9/x86-to-C-Interface-Programming-Project/README.md

 ---
 ## About this project

-This project implements the same numerical kernel twice — once in C and once in hand-written x86-64 assembly — to directly compare their performance and confirm that a low-level assembly implementation can call and interoperate correctly with a C program under the Windows x64 calling convention.
+This project implements the same numerical kernel twice once in C and once in x86-64 assembly language to directly compare their performance and confirm that a low-level assembly implementation can call and cooperate correctly with a C program under the Windows x64 calling convention.

-The kernel computes the Euclidean distance between corresponding points from two 2D coordinate vectors:
+The kernel calculates the distances between the coordinate points across two vectors:

 ```
-Z[i] = sqrt( (X2[i] - X1[i])^2 + (Y2[i] - Y1[i])^2 )
+Z[i] = sqrt((X2[i] - X1[i])^2 + (Y2[i] - Y1[i])^2)
 ```

 Given scalar input `n` (the vector length) and five single-precision float